Leonardo-Blanger/bmp280-iio/README.md

 You control which channels are captured using files in your device's `scan_elements` folder.
 Write any non zero value to the `scan_elements/*_en` files to enable the respective channels, or 0 to disable them.

 Enable the channels you want to capture.
-For instance, to enable processed (final) temperature and pressure values, do:
+For instance, to enable processed (final) temperature and pressure values, run:

 ``` bash
 echo 1 > /sys/bus/iio/devices/iio:device0/scan_elements/in_temp_en